snoonetIRC/website/content/posts/2013/01/14/gaming-webchat-network-news.md

 While the above may be boring/uninteresting to some,

 # Games
 Our network co-founder Paradox and network operator, Ricin will be hosting a large-scale Minecraft server for users to play on.
 More news will be posted about it as they will require help in moderating the server/keeping an eye on things.
-If you have any suggestions for other games you'd like hosted, feel free to contact us in {{< webchat channel="SnoonetGaming" title="SnoonetGaming" >}}, {{< subreddit_link "irc" >}} or e-mail support@snoonet.org.
+If you have any suggestions for other games you'd like hosted, feel free to contact us in {{< webchat channel="#SnoonetGaming" title="SnoonetGaming" >}}, {{< subreddit_link "irc" >}} or e-mail support@snoonet.org.

 We have the resources to host multiple game servers, and will be hosting these servers while we code and produce the competitive gaming tournament aspect of Snoonet.org, where teams can compete in games to win cash, or play for free to win smaller prizes.
 [More can be read in our mission statement!](/missions).

 So in the upcoming days, you'll see a few changes to the webchat, as well as us announcing our Minecraft / other server information.

-If you have any suggestions/questions, we can be contacted on IRC in {{< webchat channel="snoonet" title="#snoonet" >}} - support@snoonet.org or {{< subreddit_link irc >}}.
+If you have any suggestions/questions, we can be contacted on IRC in {{< webchat channel="#snoonet" title="#snoonet" >}} - support@snoonet.org or {{< subreddit_link irc >}}.

 Thank you for reading, and making Snoonet possible!